 The BHAG’s economic engine is the concept of Profit/X. In Good to Great, Jim Collins defines this strategic metric as “One and only one ratio to systematically increase over time, what x would have the greatest and most sustainable impact on your economic engine?”
 Unfortunately, too many companies don’t have an economic engine, so they fail to deliver hoped-for profits.
 This metric is not easily identified; however, Collins noticed that the companies that took the time to discuss, debate, and agree on one key driver for their economic engine are the ones that went from good to great.

-Profit/X how you choose to make money; it is a strategic metric, not an operational one.
-This ratio is a key driver in your financial engine and when you make decisions about how to spend money.
-When developing your Profit/X, you need to have that is unique and not the industry average because if you choose the latter, then everyone will be pricing and driving costs the same way to maximize it.
+Profit/X is how you choose to make money; it is a strategic metric, not an operational one.
+This ratio is a key driver in your financial engine and when you decide how to spend money.
+When developing your Profit/X, you need to have one that is unique and not the industry average because if you choose the latter, everyone will be pricing and driving costs the same way to maximize it.
 Like the BHAG, a correctly defined Profit/X will promote teamwork as everyone can focus on their role to drive the metric, from how many people to hire, where to open new operations, etc.

 Critical Number and Counter Critical Number

-Focusing on a Critical Number and Counter Critical Number for the 13-Week Sprint is essential to developing focus and alignment within the organization.
+Focusing on a Critical Number and Counter Critical Number during the 13-Week Sprint is crucial for developing focus and alignment within the organization.

-making it a more encompassing system.
-If you want to start your transition to an agile growth company as a certified Gravitas Agile Growth coach, please contact me.
+If you are interested in transitioning to an agile growth company with the help of a certified Gravitas Agile Growth coach, please feel free to reach out to me.